post

 This painting of Kiki was a surprise gift commissioned by my friend Natasha for her husband, Dustin.
 We planned everything in secret, and I created several mock-ups before she chose the final composition—a round 4 x 4″ oil painting on aluminum with a soft grey-blue background.

 Natasha and her family live nearby, so instead of mailing the finished portrait, they came to the studio to pick it up.
-I packed it in a gift box for the final reveal.
-I rarely get to witness someone seeing a finished portrait for the first time—most are shipped off with only an email or photo in return—so it was incredibly moving to be there in person.
-I got to see everything: the surprise, the tears, and the love that lingered long after the box was opened.
+I packed the finished portrait in a gift box for the final reveal.
+Being there in person was a special event.
+I rarely get to witness someone seeing a portrait for the first time, since most are sent off with only an email or photo in return.
+I saw it all: the surprise, the recognition of an old friend, and the love that lingered long after the box came open.

 Remembering Kiki